Universal optimality of $T$-avoiding spherical codes and designs: Universally optimal T -avoiding codes

 As was the case with Theorem \ref{11178-en-t1} we shall derive the positive definiteness of the partial products in the appendix, the remainder of the proof following closely Theorem \ref{47104-en-t1}. \begin{thm} Let $h$ be absolutely monotone with $h^{(6)}>0$ in $(-1,1)$ and $C \subset \mathbb{S}^{22}$ be a $T$-avoiding spherical code with $|C|=48600$, where $T$ is given above.
 Then

-The equality is attained when $C$ is a spherical $5$-design with inner products set $I(C_{\sqrt{6}/12})$ (hence a distance-invariant code) and distance distribution $F(C_{\sqrt{6}/12})$.
+The equality is attained when $C$ is a spherical $5$-design with inner-product set $I(C_{\sqrt{6}/12})$ (hence a distance-invariant code) and distance distribution $F(C_{\sqrt{6}/12})$.
 In particular, the third derived code with respect to $\widetilde{w}$ of the minimal vectors of the Leech lattice is $T$-avoiding universally optimal code on $\mathbb{S}^{22}$. \end{thm}